RomanTheBaby/SquareEmployeeDirectory/README.md

 ## What do you think is the weakest part of your project?
 1. Like mentioned above, saving images can be done better
 2. I'd also say that Unit Test can be improved more
-3. Toolbar UX.
-Right now it is more dev focused, and without reading [project spec](https://square.github.io/microsite/mobile-interview-project/) it may be unclear to use what `Malformed List`, `Empty List` and `Normal List` buttons for.
+3. Context menus, that are triggered from `Hold Me` button.
+Right now it is more dev focused, and without reading [project spec](https://square.github.io/microsite/mobile-interview-project/) it may be unclear to user what `Malformed List`, `Empty List` and `Normal List` buttons for.

 ## Did you copy any code or dependencies?
 Please make sure to attribute them here!
-Not entire code, but I did look into code for my own project to quickly implement `ImageFetchingService` I also looked at how Apple approaches fetching images asynchronously in their projects.
+I looked at how Apple approaches fetching images asynchronously in their projects.
 [Here is the doc](https://developer.apple.com/documentation/uikit/views_and_controls/collection_views/updating_collection_views_using_diffable_data_sources)
-As I've never worked with context menus before I looked at [apple doc](https://developer.apple.com/documentation/uikit/uicontrol/adding_context_menus_in_your_app)
+As I've never worked with context menus before, so I looked at [apple doc](https://developer.apple.com/documentation/uikit/uicontrol/adding_context_menus_in_your_app)

-## Is there any other information you’d like us to know?